pbberlin/keyboard-shortcuts/README.md

 * file exchange with Terminal Servers

-* Even works in "Save as" dialogs
+* even works in "Save as" dialogs

 ## Windows Keys